310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 Ah, to be clear, what you just mentioned is pretty much the general definition of mascot characters, and I personally really like the sloppy-looking mascots, but…

-The “Tropical Island Troppeys” characters we’ll be collaborating with are <em>only</em> soft and cute, so that might make things easier for you guys.[^1]
+The ‘Tropical Troppeys’ characters we’ll be collaborating with are <em>only</em> soft and cute, so that might make things easier for you guys.[^1]
 {% endbubble %}

 {% bubble Tetora frustrated %}